Department of Computer Science offers the Computing major with two concentrations:

 - Information Technology: it prepares students to create highly dynamic information handling systems that are Web-based.
 The program focuses on the programming applications of the Internet and WWW: dynamic scripting, information processing, and visual interfaces.
 You will take a strong core of computing courses supported by classes in business, communications, and art.

-The application for general accreditation of Computing major from the Computing Accreditation Commission of ABET is in progress.
+The Computing major received general accreditation from the Computing Accreditation Commission of ABET in August 2017.

 Highlights of the Department and majors